lsky2061/sql_learning/README.md

 https://stackoverflow.com/questions/39281594/error-1698-28000-access-denied-for-user-rootlocalhost

+#Data Celaning

 Using the CDC WONDER tab file, I had to remove the "notes" at the end to prevent the error ERROR 1261 (01000): Row 2898 doesn't contain data for all columns

+For the WISQARS file, it contains serveral entries with a double asterisk after any number between 10 and 20.
+Several entries are just "--" in indicate a "indicates value (between one to nine deaths)" An example row:

+    "Cut/Pierce","Homicide","18","2020","19**","4,410,589","0.43**","--","893"

+This means that 19 18-year-olds were murdered by cutting or piercing in 2020 in the US.
+While the rest of this document is focused on data analysis, SQL methods, and my goal of answering a specific question, I want to make sure I remember something.
+While evaluating these data to find the truth and make our world a safer and better place, I think we always need to remember that each of these numbers represents a person's life cut short, a tragedy, and a grieving family.

+#Data Loading

+First, I created a database to hold the two tables...

+...more to come here.

 After several attempts and refinements,